DIY-Recording-Equipment/diyre-pico-manuals/content/colourupter.md

     </div>
     <h3 class="step-header">Check Unity Gain</h3>
 <div class="step-description">
         <p>Set your Colour host so that the Colour section is engaged but all of the Colours are bypassed.
 For example, on the Colour Palette mkII, the IN switch should be in, but all Colour switches should be out.
-If your host as a trim, set it to unity gain.</p>
+If your host has a trim, set it to unity gain.</p>
         <p>In REW open the Generator module and set it to:</p>
         <ul>
             <li>Tones, Sine</li>